enthought/traits/docs/source/traits_user_manual/advanced.rst

 Using the ``Supports`` and ``AdaptsTo`` traits
 ::::::::::::::::::::::::::::::::::::::::::::::

-In the light of this chapter, we can say that the :class:`~Instance` trait accepts values that *provide* the specified protocol.
+Using the terminology introduced in this section, we can say that the :class:`~Instance` trait accepts values that *provide* the specified protocol.

 Traits defines two additional traits that accept values that *support* a given protocol (they provide it or can be adapted to it) instead: